Sherwood High School (Maryland): Music

-Sherwood High School has music programs, including the annual Rock 'n Roll Revival show, which was established in 1971.
+Sherwood High School has regionally-known music programs, including the annual Rock 'n Roll Revival show which was established in 1971.
 The original concept for the show was conceived by a group of Sherwood students who were inspired after seeing a concert at Madison Square Garden in October 1971.
 Faculty members also appeared in the first show in 1972.
 The show includes the performance of a mix of songs from the late 1950s to the late 1990s.
 Each March, Rock 'n' Roll Revival has performances over two weekends at Ertzman Theatre, with a seventh performance for students in area middle and elementary schools.

 Sherwood High School also has an Instrumental Music Department and offers jazz band, jazz lab, concert band, and symphonic orchestra.
 Also offered are choruses including jazz choir, show choir, and a women's chorus.

 Athletics

 The Sherwood Warriors have won Maryland state championships in the following sports: